EnergyEconomyDecoupling/CL-PFU-JOSS-Paper/paper.md

 and
 [PFUDatabase](https://github.com/energyeconomydecoupling/PFUDatabase/) [@Heun-PFUDatabase:2023]
 packages.
-The pipeline is modular, such that data for an country can be added at a later date to improve the database.
+The pipeline is modular, such that allocation and efficiency data for a country can be added at any time to improve the database.
 Finally, ECCs must be converted from energy terms to exergy terms.
 This step is assisted by the [Recca][link-recca] package.
 The steps to create the PSUT matrices for each country and each year